isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-guided-analysis/t-disp-menu.md

 ---
 description: Steps to display information or options for a dimension.
-seo-description: Steps to display information or options for a dimension.
-seo-title: Display the Dimension menu
 solution: Analytics
 title: Display the Dimension menu
 topic: Data workbench